Yacht racing: Oceanic

 Ostar was organised by the Royal Western Yacht Club and first held in 1960.
 The Ostar runs from Plymouth to Newport (in 1960 the finish line was in New York).
 It is a single-handed race against the prevailing wind and current in the North Atlantic.
 The race is held every 4 years but has become an amateur race in the early 21st century.
 Originally, the Ostar was the main race for offshore sailors, but has meanwhile lost its status to the Route du Rhum.
 The race covers about 3,000 miles.

-Route Du Rhum was established in 1978.
+Route du Rhum was established in 1978.
 This race happens every four years, starting in November.
 It is primarily a single-handed race, but crewed boats do compete.
 It starts in France's north coast and runs to Guadeloupe, a French Island in the Caribbean.
 The race covers about 3700 miles.

 Mini Transat started in 1977 and runs every two years.
 This is a singlehanded race that crosses the Atlantic on a similar route as the Route Du Rhum.
 This race is broken up into two legs, the first going from France to the Canary Islands and the second to Guadeloupe Island in the Caribbean.

-Osaka Cup was first held in 1987.
-This race runs from Melbourne to Osaka.
-It is slated as a double hander, meaning that crews consist of only two sailors.
-Many types of boat race, including tall ships.

 The South Atlantic Race was established in 1971 as "Cape to Rio" with over 50 entries.
 The race runs from Cape Town, South Africa to Rio de Janeiro — some 3600 miles.

 The Round Ireland Yacht Race is held bi-annually.
 Running approximately 704 miles, it starts and finishes in Wicklow, and includes all the offshore islands except Rockall.